AUGUST 11–13, 2021 Virtual Event

 PHASE I and II?

-In phase I, participating teams will be provided with a “buggy” SoC, including a diverse set of bugs akin to real-world Common Vulnerabilities and Exposures.
-The participants are required to identify and exploit as many security vulnerabilities as possible.
-The detailed specification, the required security properties, and the threat model will be also provided.
+In phase I (optional), participating teams will be provided with a “buggy” SoC, including a diverse set of bugs akin to real-world Common Vulnerabilities and Exposures.
+The participants are expected to identify and exploit as many security vulnerabilities as possible.
+The detailed specification, the expected security properties, and the threat model will be also provided.
 To minimize the barrier of entry for teams, the participants are free to use any tools and techniques needed.

 Bugs and exploits submitted will be evaluated live and winners will be announced in USENIX Security Symposium.